RevolutionAnalytics/quickcheck/docs/tutorial.md

 ## Introduction

 Quickcheck was originally a package for the language Haskell aimed at simplifying the writing of tests.
 The main idea is the automatic generation of tests based on assertions a function needs to satisfy and the signature of that function.
 The idea spread to other languages and is now implemented in R with this package (for the first time according to the best of our knowledge).
 Because of the differences in type systems between Haskell and other languages, the original idea morphed into something different for each language it was translated into.
 In R, the main ideas retained are that tests are based on assertions and that the developer should not have to specify the inputs and output values of a test.
-The difference from Haskell is that the user needs to specify the type of each variable in an assertion with the optional possibility to fully specify its distribution.
-The main function in the package, `test`, will randomly generate input values, execute the assertion and collect results.
+The main difference from Haskell is that, in R, the user needs to specify the type of each variable in an assertion with the optional possibility to fully specify its distribution.
+The main function in the package, `test`, will randomly generate input values, execute an assertion and collect results.
 There are several advantages to this approach:

   - each test can be run multiple times on different data points, improving coverage and the ability to detect bugs, at no additional cost for the developer;
   - tests can run on large size inputs, possible but impractical in non-randomized testing;